ashmere/docgenai/sample_output/base_prompts_documentation.md

 ## Performance Considerations (2)

-The `get_language_from_extension` method is designed to be efficient and should handle a wide variety of file extensions quickly and reliably.
-The `build_prompt` method, being abstract, does not have a direct impact on performance but must be optimized by subclasses to meet the needs of their specific use case.
+The `get_language_from_extension` method is a static method that maps file extensions to programming languages.
+It is efficient and should not pose performance issues for typical use cases.
+The `build_prompt` method, being abstract, must be implemented by subclasses to handle prompt creation, and it should be optimized for performance based on the specific requirements of the prompts.

 ## Architecture Analysis